dyx19971112/starter-hugo-academic/content/home/experience.md

     location: Beijing
     date_start: '2020-04-01'
     date_end: '2020-06-31'
+    description: |2-
+    Responsiblities include:
-    description: By using Kunpeng & Shence data platform and SQL, analyzed production conditions and user behaviors, completed data weekly and monthly reports, and provided advices for the department's digital operation strategy.
+    * By using Kunpeng & Shence data platform and SQL, analyze production conditions and user behaviors.
+    * Complete data weekly and monthly reports, and provide advices for the department's digital operation strategy.

 design: